-Note: This schedule may be modified according to the specific needs of the class.
-Written updates will be provided during the semester to specify any necessary scheduling changes.
+This schedule will be modified according to the specific needs and pace of the class.
+Handouts will be provided during the semester to specify any necessary updates and extended information on the schedule, as well as assignments and guidelines.
+All readings are available on Sakai.